 Upon completion of the review, ODW staff will send comments on the design in writing, with a copy to the owner and funding agency, if identified.
 The comments should include a request for a response within 30 days.
 ODW staff should clearly identify comments as requirements or recommendations.
 A comment letter template is located in PM-C4-Attachment 3.
-ODW staff may provide less significant comments or suggestions verbally or by e-mail.
 ODW staff may also call the design engineer to discuss the comments and ensure that the design engineer understands what actions are necessary to obtain a Construction Permit.